CodeDmitry/CopyFileSize0001/README.md

 2. Once built, you may move the generated executable into a more stable location such as program files.

-3. Open RegEdit and go to `HKEY_CLASSES_ROOT->*->shell`, right click the text shell key(it has a folder icon next to it) and click `New->Key` name this key "Get File Size", then right click this new subkey and click "New->Key" and name it "command".
+3. Open RegEdit and go to `HKEY_CLASSES_ROOT->*->shell`, right click the text shell key(it has a folder icon next to it) and click `New->Key` name this key "Copy File Size", then right click this new subkey and click "New->Key" and name it "command".
 Click on the new "command" subkey, and the right side of the screen should have a row named "(Default)", double click on this row and enter the following:

 ```